 When that tendon becomes inflamed we call it Achilles tendonitis, which usually occurs where the tendon meets the heel but it can also spread up toward the calf muscle.

-Tarsal tunnel syndrome occurs when the tibial nerve, which runs through the ankle, becomes squeeze or is under abnormal pressure and it becomes inflamed.
+Tarsal tunnel syndrome occurs when the tibial nerve, which runs through the ankle, becomes squeezed or is under abnormal pressure and it becomes inflamed.

 It’s kind of like carpal tunnel syndrome — which is a wrist disorder – of the foot.